-3. The book is set in 2020, but it’s a society that hasn’t progressed much since 1920.
+3. The book is set in 2020, but it’s a society that hasn’t progressed much in the last hundred years because of the politics of wizards running the country.
 If magic were suddenly introduced into the world now, how do you think it would change mores, technology and politics?
 Would you expect more progress or less?

 4. After they take magical Vows, Beatrix and Peter see things from the other’s perspective, whether they want to or not.
 How does that change them?
 Which of them do you think changes more, or needs to change more?